Think about running a NeonCRM report as a simple process with a lot of choices.

 This category lists fields from event session information such as name, code, and date.

 Now that you know which fields are available, we’ll show you how best to search them.
+Take a look at this guide dedicated to Search Operators.

 The “Add Group” button that displays to the left of your selected search criteria can be used to add further inclusion in your report.
 It can link two different search fields with “AND/OR," changing your specifications from requiring ALL search criteria to requiring ANY search criteria.